Dishwasher Running For Too Long? 7 Unexpected Causes and Quick Fixes!

 Visual presentation of clogged filters in a dishwasher, highlighting the need for maintenance.

-Steps to Clean Your Filter
+Steps to Clean Your Dishwasher Filter

 Maintenance Pointer